Wing commander martyred in F-16 crash in capital

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-ISLAMABAD: Wing Commander Noman Akram, a career officer of Pakistan Air Force (PAF), embraced Shahadat when his F-16 aircraft crashed near the Shakarparian area of the federal capital while carrying out rehearsal for the Pakistan Day Parade.
+ISLAMABAD: Wing Commander Noman Akram, a career officer of Pakistan Air Force (PAF), embraced Shahadat as his F-16 aircraft crashed near Shakarparian area of the federal capital while carrying out rehearsal for the Pakistan Day Parade.

-The F-16 aircraft of Wing Commander Noman Akram crashed in an area close to the Parade Ground, the Pakistan Air Force (PAF) sources confirmed.
-The brave Wing Commander of PAF who was Officer Commanding of No9 Squadron, earlier flew from PAF Base Mushaf, Sargodha, and met the tragic incident while rehearsing near the Shakarparian area of Islamabad.
+The F-16 aircraft of Wing Commander Noman Akram crashed in area close to the Parade Ground, the Pakistan Air Force (PAF) sources confirmed.
+The brave Wing Commander of PAF who was Officer Commander of No. 9 Squadron, earlier flew from PAF Base Mushaf, Sargodha and met tragic incident while rehearsing near Shakarparian area of Islamabad.

+The No 9 Squadron enjoys the unique distinction as it had been commanded by seven Chiefs of the Air Staff on different occasions.

-The President, Dr Arif Alvi, Prime Minister Imran Khan and Chief of the Army Staff Qamar Javed Bajwa have expressed deep sense of shock over the martyrdom of Wing Commander Noman Akram in a tragic incident.
-The ISPR in a statement said the COAS General Qamar Javed Bajwa paid glowing tribute on Shahadat of braveheart Wing Commander Noman Akram in the line of duty.
-General Bajwa said that laying one’s life is the ultimate sacrifice one can make for the defence of the motherland.
+The President Dr Arif Alvi, Prime Minister Imran Khan and Chief of the Army Staff Qamar Javed Bajwa have expressed deep sense of shock over the martyrdom of Wing Commander Noman Akram in tragic incident.

+The ISPR in a statement said that the COAS General Qamar Javed Bajwa paid glowing tribute on Shahadat of brave heart Wing Commander Noman Akram in the line of duty.
+General Bajwa said that laying one’s life is the ultimate sacrifice one can make for defence of the motherland.
 “May his soul rest in peace and my thoughts and sincere prayers for the bereaved family,” the COAS said in his condolence message.

 The ISPR also shared a photo of the Shaheed officer with General Bajwa and Air Chief Marshal Mujahid Anwar Khan.